 If you want a more in-depth breakdown of lodging, read this article.

 Zion National Park has 3 campgrounds but only two worth mentioning.
 Watchman and South Campground are located less than half a mile from the South Entrance and are right next to each other.
-This is dessert camping with not alot of shade and trees.
+This is desert camping with not much shade or trees.
 Campfires aren’t allowed most of the time due to the dry climate.
 Both campgrounds have water spigots, flushing toilets and dump stations.
 The best benefit to camping in the park is the accessibility to the shuttles.
 You don’t need to worry about parking your car because you can walk right to the visitor center.

 Lava Point is the 3rd campground and is an hour and 20 minutes from the South Entrance, only has 6 sites, and is a first come first serve, with primitive camping.